Dvd848/CTFs/2021_Shabak/Puzzle.md

 }
 ```

 So we can see that the program stores the expected username and password in plaintext: `Test_User:SecretPassw0rd`.
 We also see a few more APIs which we'll get to later on.
 For now, let's try to spoof the API server in order to provide the program with the credentials it wants.
-For that, we exit our `hosts` file and add an entry for `127.0.0.1 puzzle.shieldchallenges.com`.
+For that, we edit our `hosts` file and add an entry for `127.0.0.1 puzzle.shieldchallenges.com`.
 Then, we launch the following Python script:

 ```python
 from http.server import BaseHTTPRequestHandler, HTTPServer